Lim-Sangho/meta-learning-reparam/README.md

 # Meta-learning Optimal Reparameterisation of Probabilistic Programs

 ## Introduction
-Marcov Chain Monte Carlo (MCMC) has been one of successful tools in Bayesian inferences, which gaurantees convergence to exact target statistics.
+Markov Chain Monte Carlo (MCMC) has been one of successful tools in Bayesian inferences, which gaurantees convergence to exact target statistics.
 The main concern in MCMC is to sample in high dimensional spaces, which needs exponentially wide exploration.
 Therefore, Hamiltonian Monte Carlo (HMC) is widely used to mitigate the obstacle from high dimensionality by using gradients of target distributions to explore the spaces.
 However, its convergence can be slow or even fail if a target density has poor geometric properties such as a multimodal shape and drastic changes of scale in the target density.